- Indiana has no use—and no tolerance—for cannabis.

 Let’s say you’re a forward-thinking individual.
 You believe in your heart that it’s a categorical error to classify cannabis as a Schedule I controlled substance.
 You can see which way the trees are blowing, and you strongly suspect that marijuana will eventually be legalized, even in Indiana.
 None of these facts will prevent you from being arrested for possession.

 If you’re confronted by law enforcement, you want to remain cooperative.
 Resisting—either fighting or fleeing—is one of the worst things you can do.
 This starts as a Class A misdemeanor, and there’s always room to make it worse.
 If you’ve been detained by the police, you should embrace your right to remain silent.
-The Supreme Court held in Grunewald v.
-United States that the Fifth Amendment’s privilege against self-incrimination isn’t just for guilty people—it also “serves to protect the innocent who might otherwise be ensnared by ambiguous circumstances.”
+The Supreme Court of the United States has held that the Fifth Amendment’s privilege against self-incrimination isn’t just for guilty people—it also “serves to protect the innocent who might otherwise be ensnared by ambiguous circumstances.”
 If you don’t have an attorney present, do yourself a favor and plead the Fifth.
 This is even more crucial if you haven’t been charged yet.

 What Can a Lawyer Do for You?